top of page

 Headshot_edited_edited.jpg

 Anya Jabour is an award-winning author whose scholarship has been featured in the New York Times, the Washington Post, Atlas Obscura, PBS, and other major media outlets.
 Dr. Jabour earned her Ph.D. from Rice University and is Regents Professor of History at the University of Montana, where she teaches U.S. women's history, the history of American families and children, and the history of gender and sexuality in the U.S. She also is a public historian whose projects include the PBS docudrama Mercy Street.
-Her new book, "Woman's Work for Women": How Katharine Bement Davis Fought for Women's Rights in the Workplace, at the Polls, and in the Bedroom, is forthcoming from NYU Press.
+Her new book, Matters of Sex: Katharine Bement Davis and America's First Sexual Revolution, is forthcoming from NYU Press.
 She is available for interviews, podcasts, and speaking engagements, both in person and virtually.

 Books